trinodb/docker-images/README.md

 * Creates a tag for the image on dockerhub with the $(VERSION) specified in the Makefile
 * Creates a tag in the git repository with the name release-$(VERSION)

-`docker-release` enforces several rules about the state of the repository when pushing to dockerhub:
+Several rules are enforced about the state of the repository when pushing to dockerhub:

 * For a snapshot or a release, the repository must be in a clean state (no uncommitted files)
 * For a release, the branch must be master